-Each test run will include parachute deployment and a demonstration of the total control by the rider of the Streamliner in operation.
+Each test run will include parachute deployment (with all body and canopy panels in place) and a demonstration of the total control by the rider of the Streamliner in operation.

 Trial runs shall be closely observed by FMN and/or FIM representatives prior to advancing to the next speed increment.